AdobeDocs/campaign-web.en/help/v8/transactional-messaging/create-transactional.md

     Click again on the **[!UICONTROL Create transactional message]** button to validate the creation of your template on the channel selected.

-* You now have access to the configuration of your transactional messages template
+* You now have access to the configuration of your transactional messages template.

     ![](assets/transactional-template-configuration.png){zoomable="yes"}